Agricultural Lobbyist

 - Address concerns and challenges to meeting compliance for international and federal regulations

-- Seek congressional funding for projects or special interests
+- Seek congressional funding for projects and special interests

 - Help your organization or company navigate the political process